Strichartz estimates for the Schr\"odinger flow on compact Lie groups

 \subsection{Organization of the Paper}

 The organization of the paper is as follows.
-In Section \ref{Littlewood-Paley Theory and First Reduction}, I will first apply Littlewood-Paley theory to reduce the Strichartz estimates into the spectral localized form, which is more suited to computations and in particular dissolves the issue of convergence of the Schr\"{o}dinger kernel.
-In Section \ref{Fourier Transform} and \ref{Representation Theory of Compact Semisimple Lie Groups}, I will review the basic facts of harmonic analysis on compact Lie groups that are crucial in the sequel, including Peter-Weyl Theorem, Hausdorff-Young inequality, Weyl character formula, and Weyl integral formula.
-These facts yield the explicit functional calculus of the Laplace-Beltrami operator in Section \ref{Spectra of Delta}, which will be used in Section \ref{The Schrodinger Kernel} to derive the explicit formula of the Schr\"{o}dinger kernel, as well as to interpret the Strichartz estimates as Fourier restriction estimates on space-time, which then makes applicable the argument of Tomas-Stein type.
-Then comes the core of the paper, Section \ref{Dispersive Estimates on Major Arcs}, in which I will derive $L^\infty(G)$ estimates for the Schr\"{o}dinger kernel.
-In Section \ref{First Reduction}, I will observe the Weyl group symmetry inside the Schr\"{o}dinger kernel, and thus rewrite it into an exponential sum over the whole weight lattice instead of just one chamber of the lattice, which is better suited for deriving estimates.
-In Section \ref{Weyl Type Sums and Weyl Differencing for Rational Lattices}, I will develop a Weyl differencing technique to deal with Weyl type exponential sums over rational lattices, which in particular proves the desired bound on the Schr\"{o}dinger kernel for the case when the variable in the maximal torus stays away from the chamber walls.
+In Section \ref{First Reductions}, we will first reduce the Strichartz estimates on $G\cong\tilde{G}/A$ to the spectrally localized Strichartz estimates with respect to Littlewood-Paley projections of the product type on the covering group $\tilde{G}$.
+In Section \ref{Preliminaries on harmonic analysis}, we will review the basic facts of structures and harmonic analysis on compact Lie groups, including the Fourier transform, root systems, structure of maximal tori, Weyl's character and dimension formulas, and the functional calculus of the Laplace-Beltrami operator.
+In Section \ref{The Schrodinger Kernel} we will explicitly write down the Schr\"{o}dinger kernel and interpret the Strichartz estimates as Fourier restriction estimates on the space-time, which then makes applicable the argument of Stein-Tomas type in Section \ref{The Stein-Tomas Argument}.
+Then comes the core of the paper, Section \ref{Dispersive Estimates on Major Arcs}, in which we will derive dispersive estimates for the Schr\"{o}dinger kernel as the time variable lies in major arcs.
+In Section \ref{Weyl Type Sums and Weyl Differencing for Rational Lattices}, we will estimate some Weyl type exponential sums over the so-called rational lattices, which in particular will imply the desired bound on the Schr\"{o}dinger kernel for the non-rectangular rational tori.
+In Section \ref{First Reduction}, we will rewrite the Schr\"{o}dinger kernel for compact Lie groups into an exponential sum over the whole weight lattice instead of just one chamber of the lattice, and will prove the desired bound on the kernel for the case when the variable in the maximal torus stays away from all the cell walls by an application of the Weyl type sum estimate established in Section \ref{Weyl Type Sums and Weyl Differencing for Rational Lattices}.
+In Section \ref{Pseudo-polynomial Behavior of Characters}, we will record two approaches to the pseudo-polynomial behavior of characters, which will be applied to proving the desired bound on the Schr\"{o}dinger kernel when the variable in the maximal torus stays close to the identity.